Rustykik/minishell/README.md

 # minishell
-Written in C little clone of Bash.
+A little clone of Bash written in C.

 ## Implemented features of bash